-The U.S. Department of Energy (DOE) Office of Indian Energy provides tribes and Alaska Natives with information on energy efficiency and energy technologies and project development through webinars and online curriculum.
+The U.S. Department of Energy (DOE) Office of Indian Energy provides Indian tribes and Alaska Native villages with information on energy efficiency, energy technologies, and project development through webinars and an online curriculum.

 Register for upcoming webinars below or access past webinars.
-All webinars are offered at no cost and scheduled at 11 a.m. to 1 p.m.
-Mountain Time (MT) the last Wednesday of each month.
+All webinars are offered at no cost and scheduled from 11 a.m. to 1 p.m.
+Mountain Time on the first Wednesday of each month.

 |Date||Webinar Title and Description|

 The Office of Indian Energy Policy and Programs (Office of Indian Energy) is growing and evolving.
 This webinar will introduce (or reintroduce) the Office and its leadership and share information on offerings, opportunities, and resources available through the Office, including a demonstration of the wealth of informational resources on our website.

 Where does your electricity come from and how does the electricity grid operate to provide you with electricity?
 It is important to be able to answer these types of questions before you make energy policy, project, or investment decisions.
 This webinar will provide a general understanding of how the electric grid operates and an overview of common policies that impact tribes and their energy decisions.

 The changing climate brings new and more extreme weather-related events and increased risks to energy infrastructure.
 The frequency and severity of extreme weather events, including wildfires, flooding, sea level rise, landslides, high winds, and temperature extremes, are increasing.
 Thoughtful and deliberate energy infrastructure changes can help reduce the severity of these climate change impacts and improve the resilience of tribal energy systems and infrastructure in the face of these growing threats.
 This webinar will discuss opportunities for tribes to proactively change their energy infrastructure to reduce climate-related risks and impacts.